collectiveaccess/ProvidenceDocs/_source/import/mappings/splitters.rst

 CA table.element
 `````````````````
 Enter the splitter in the Refinery column of the import mapping.
-Enter the Collective Access table as shown in the chart below.
+Enter the CollectiveAccess table as shown in the chart below.

 ===============================  ====================================
 CA table.element                 Refinery